What is the Wide Vision Lens and how does it affect my use of Canvas?

 The Wide Vision Lens increases your iPad's color camera to 120º and allows it to see more of the scene at once.
 This allows the camera to see more "features" in each image (edges, corners, detail, etc) and therefore will generally lead to more accurate results and more robust scanning — particularly in emptier rooms.

 The Wide Vision Lens is a screw-on attachment to your Structure Sensor's bracket, and it widens the field of view of the iPad's camera to 120º.
-It attaches via the bayonet (three prong) opening directly over the iPad camera, and it is compatible with the iPad (7th generation), iPad (6th generation), iPad (5th generation), iPad Pro (10.5-inch, 9.7-inch, and 12.9-inch), iPad mini 4, and iPad Air 2.
+It attaches via the bayonet (three prong) opening directly over the iPad camera, and it is compatible with the iPad (7th generation), iPad (6th generation), iPad (5th generation), iPad Pro (11-inch, 10.5-inch, 9.7-inch, and 12.9-inch), iPad mini 4, and iPad Air 2.
 It looks like this:

 Why does widening the field of view matter?
 To understand that, we first need to explain a little bit about "tracking" and how Canvas works behind the scenes.